-I was chatting with someone a few days ago on the subject of motivation.
-What motivates us could be so diverse.
-Although we are all humans, our sources and modes of inspiration/motivation differ significantly.
+I was chatting with someone a while ago on the subjects of inspiration and motivation.
+Although we are all humans, our sources and modes of inspiration and motivation differ significantly.

-I could be motivated by a smile, an encouraging word or even a pat on the back.
-While yours could be taking a walk in the woods and hearing the chirping of the birds, breathing in the fresh air, or even reading the Bible.
+I could be inspired by a smile, an encouraging word or even a pat on the back.
+What inspires you could be taking a walk in the woods and hearing the chirping of the birds while breathing in the fresh air, or reading the Bible.
+Same goes for the divers sources of motivation.

-So, the Philistines had set up a garrison over Israel and the entire Israeli camp was in a panic.
+So, the Philistines had set up a garrison over Israel and the entire Israeli camp was in panic.
 The young son of King Saul, Jonathan, couldn’t stand such psychological terror by the uncircumcised Philistines and decided to do something drastic.
+He was inspired by his knowledge of the God of Israel and the arrogance of the Philistines.

 1 Samuel 14:6-7 (NIV) says, “Jonathan said to his young armour-bearer, “Come, let’s go over to the outpost of those uncircumcised men.
 Perhaps the Lord will act in our behalf.
 Nothing can hinder the Lord from saving, whether by many or by few.”